ajolex/surveycto-version-control/README.md

 1. Detects the successful deployment
 2. Captures the version number from the server
 3. Logs it to your Google Sheet with a timestamp
-4. Records your deployment notes (optional)
+4. Records your deployment notes.
+Like a Git Commit message.

-**That's it.
-No manual copying.
-No manual logging.
-Completely automatic.**

 ## Quick Start (5 Minutes)